lakshitha-sketch/lakshitha-sketch/README.md

-# Hey there, I'm Laksh! 👋
+# Hey there, I'm Lakshitha! 👋
 *Student | AI/ML Enthusiast | Self-Growth Explorer*

 🌱 Currently diving deep into the world of **AI, Machine Learning, and NLP**.